 - Visit the Department of Foreign Affairs and Trade’s G20 information portal

 - Email G20EmploymentAust@jobs.gov.au with any questions regarding the Department of Jobs and Small Business' G20 engagement.

 Asia-Pacific Economic Cooperation (APEC) is a regional economic forum of 21 economies, supported by a secretariat and thematic working groups and committees.
-In 2017–18, the department continued its contribution to the Human Resources Development Working Group agenda, including:
+The department participates in a wide range of projects with APEC colleagues over time, ranging from female employment to workforce strategies and active labour market policies concerning a range of population groups.
+In 2018-19, the department continued its contribution to the Human Resources Development Working Group agenda, including:

-- developing the APEC Framework on Human Resources Development in the Digital Age, which sets policy priorities for the future of work, lifelong learning, social protection and support for workforce transitions,
+- Cooperating on the implementation of the APEC Framework on Human Resources Development in the Digital Age, which sets policy priorities for the future of work, lifelong learning, social protection and support for workforce transitions.